dotnet/csharplang/proposals/extensions.md

 (fit an existing value to an *existing* interface).

-In addition, implicit extensions would provide for additional kinds of extension members beyond today's extension methods, and for "extension interfaces".
+In addition, implicit extensions would provide for additional kinds of extension members beyond today's extension methods, and potentially for "extension interfaces" in the future.

 ### Augmentation scenarios